We see many questions in the forums regarding port forwarding, so I have put together a primer to try to help those who are new to the concept.

 That is basic port forwarding in brief.
 If you have any questions, please post it in the forums in the Home Networking / Router / & WiFi Gateway Help board and we will try to help.

-Also there are some quirks to setting up port forwarding on the SBG6580 gateway.
+There are some quirks to setting up port forwarding on the SBG6580 gateway.
 See this post for details: